 - Improving well-being – our visits help a young person gain confidence and self-esteem and provide an outlet for feelings of anger and frustration.
 Improved well-being speeds recovery and rehabilitation

-- Supporting for siblings, parents, carers and grandparents – there is pressure on parents and carers to be a constant source of entertainment and our visits help to alleviate that burden and provide a welcome break from the monotony of a long hospital stay.
+- Supporting for siblings, parents, carers and grandparents – there is pressure on parents and carers to be a constant source of entertainment and our visits help to alleviate that burden and provide a welcome break from the monotony of a hospital stay.
 Siblings can be deeply affected by their brother or sister’s illness.
 Our visits also facilitate opportunities for patients and families to meet others in a similar situation and we provide many activities that enable families to enjoy regular experiences together

-- Providing positive memories – creating happy memories is such an important part of our work, particularly for parents whose children have conditions which cannot be cured.
+- Providing positive memories – creating happy memories is such an important part of our work, particularly for parents whose children have conditions that cannot be cured.
 Many parents cherish the photos and videos taken during our visits and report back to us how valued those memories are.
 For the children who do get better, our visits help them see their time spent in hospital in a more positive light